1001 Games

 Technical Notes

-- Do mods and texture packs work in all versions?
-Mods are version-specific; Java edition supports extensive modding while other editions use curated addons or texture packs with differing compatibility.
+C: Mods are typically version-specific; Java edition offers the deepest modding ecosystem while other editions use curated addons with limited compatibility.